List of GMTV programmes: The Disney Club/Disney Adventures/Road Hog

 In January 1993, the series was moved to also broadcast on GMTV and overlapped past 9:25 am cut off time.
 It continued to be produced by Scottish Television, which was one of the owners of GMTV at the time.
-By September 1993 the series had moved back to 9:25 am, with Jenny Powell replacing Andrea Boardman.
-A new programme called Disney Adventures with Andrea Boardman, which filled the time slot instead.
+By September 1993, the series had moved back to 9:25 am, with Jenny Powell replacing Andrea Boardman.
+A new programme called Disney Adventures with Andrea Boardman filled the time slot instead.
 When the series returned on 4 September 1994, the series had once again moved back to broadcast during GMTV overlapped the 9:25 am cut off time, by starting at 8 am.
 Philippa Forrester joined the team, alongside Richard Orford, with Andrea Boardman continuing with inserts films.

-Disney Adventures returned on 6 May 1995 with Sally Gray, Jenny Powel, Jocelyn Barker and Yvette Fielding presenting instead of Andrea, continuing until October 1995.
+Disney Adventures returned on 6 May 1995 with Sally Gray, Jenny Powell, Jocelyn Barker and Yvette Fielding presenting instead of Boardman, continuing until October 1995.

-Disney Club Returned on 5 November 1995, with new presenters Craig Doyle, Jenny Powel and Sean Maguire.
-The last series from September 1997 became two separate Disney blocks, but presented by the same people; Craig Doyle & Paul 'Des' Ballard with a name change taking place on 25 September called Road Hog.
+Disney Club returned on 5 November 1995, with new presenters Craig Doyle, Jenny Powell and Sean Maguire.
+The last series from September 1997 became two separate Disney blocks, but presented by the same people: Craig Doyle and Paul "Des" Ballard with a name change taking place on 25 September called Road Hog.
 The series finished on 26 April 1998, replaced by Diggit.

 Up on the Roof

 Up on the Roof was one of GMTV's children's slots, presented by Jamie Rickers, broadcast from June 2001 to February 2005.
-It was regularly broadcast on Sundays only from around 8:15 am straight after Diggit/Diggin' It until 9:25 am when GMTV handed over to CITV.
+It was regularly broadcast on only Sundays from around 8:15 am straight after Diggit/Diggin' It until 9:25 am when GMTV handed over to CITV.
 The cartoon series that were shown were mainly those that featured such action animated programmes as He-Man, Spider-Man and Teenage Mutant Ninja Turtles.
-Up on the Roof came to an end on Sunday 30 January 2005 and was replaced by Toonattik from 5 February, broadcast on both Saturdays and Sundays.
+Up on the Roof ended on 30 January 2005 and was replaced by Toonattik from 5 February, broadcast on both Saturdays and Sundays.

 Parkin's In / Fun in the Sun

 Parkin's In and Fun in the Sun was a children's programme block presented by Simon Parkin.
-The series only appeared during school holidays including half term, usually from 8:35 am to 9:25 am.
+The series appeared during school holidays only, including half term, usually from 8:35 am to 9:25 am.
 It was filled with cartoons, guests and Mr Motivator.
-During the early years, additional programmes were produced for Scotland only, due to different holidays.
-The series ended by 1996.
+During the early years, additional programmes were produced for Scotland only, owing to different holidays.
+The series had ended by 1996.